quickwit-oss/tantivy-cli/README.md

 ```

-If you want to know more about the meaning of these options, you can check out the [schema doc page](http://fulmicoton.com/tantivy/tantivy/schema/index.html).

-The json displayed at the end has been written in `wikipedia-index/meta.json`.
+After the wizard has finished, a `meta.json` has been written in `wikipedia-index/meta.json`.
+It is a fairly human readable JSON, so you may check its content.

+It contains two sections :
+- segments (currently empty, but we will change that soon)
+- schema

-# Get the documents to index
+# Indexing the document : `index`

-Tantivy's index command offers a way to index a json file.
+Tantivy's `index` command offers a way to index a json file.
 More accurately, the file must contain one document per line, in a json format.
 The structure of this JSON object must match that of our schema definition.